entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli api rm MFENAME CLAIMNAME`

-Removes an API claim from the specified MFE component
+Remove an API claim from the specified MFE component

 ```
 USAGE